THE HISTORY OF THE PENNSYLVANIA DEPARTMENT OF STATE

 Today, the Secretary of the Commonwealth is appointed by the Governor and confirmed by the Senate.
 The Secretary is Pennsylvania’s Chief Election Official and a member of the Governor’s Executive Board.
 The Secretary is also the keeper of the Great Seal of the Commonwealth and authenticates government documents through the use of the seal.

-Today, the Secretary of the Commonwealth oversees an extremely diverse department with responsibilities in areas such as:
+The Secretary of the Commonwealth oversees an extremely diverse department with responsibilities in areas such as:

 - Campaign finance reporting.